MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Supported operations are Add and Get.
 Does not support Delete.

 > [!Note]
-> The policies supported in Windows 10 S is the same as in Windows 10 Pro, except that policies under AppliationsDefaults are not suppported in Windows 10 s.
+> The policies supported in Windows 10 S is the same as in Windows 10 Pro, except that policies under AppliationsDefaults are not suppported in Windows 10 S.

 <!--StartPolicies-->
 <hr/>